yichiliao/yichiliao.github.io/_posts/2018-05-24-12people-hints.md

 Hint #2:
-There are at least 2 ACTUAL solutions, which don't involve using seesaw to beat anyone nor prototyping a digital weight scale.
+There are at least 2 ACTUAL solutions, which don't involve using seesaw to beat anyone nor prototyping a digital weight scale, so it shouldn't be that hard. :)

 ------